ESA (company): War of Genesis

-Magna Carta
+MagnaCarta

-Magna Carta is a series of three South Korean role-playing video games developed by Softmax.
+MagnaCarta is a series of three South Korean role-playing video games developed by Softmax.
 It features characters designed by artist Hyung-tae Kim.

-Magna Carta: The Phantom of Avalanche (2001)
+MagnaCarta: The Phantom of Avalanche (2001)

-Magna Carta: Crimson Stigmata (2004)
+MagnaCarta: Crimson Stigmata (2004)

 Magna Carta: Crimson Stigmata is a "port" of the original game to the PlayStation 2.
 Though the game retains multiple elements from its original counterpart, including the main character and several plot elements, other points in Crimson Stigmata—notably the setting and storyline—are very different from The Phantom of Avalanche.